 Perched water-tables.
 Soils that are poorly or moderately well drained have water-tables perched on slowly permeable layers.

 Limited root depth.
-Potential rooting depth in most soils is limited by a subsurface horizon of high bulk density at shallow depths or by brittle silty cappings on stones.
+Potential rooting depth in most soils is limited by a subsurface horizon of high bulk density at shallow depths, or by brittle silty cappings on stones.

 Strongly worm-mixed.
 Topsoils generally have a significant proportion of worm casts and a distinct worm-mixed horizon occurs in the transition from A to B horizons.
 Topsoil worm activity is greatly reduced during summer periods of soil moisture deficit.